johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Regular discipleship groups are a good way to begin fermenting interpersonal interaction, however they usually need to be supplemented by informal exchanges that allow mutual encounter, openness and listening.
 Time for companionship and friendship, during which it is possible to share both painful realities stretching or testing our faith and hopes and dreams sustaining us.

 Without this, learning groups may risk feeling too impersonal, theoretical or removed from daily life.
-However, unlike formal, classroom learning, this sort of practical, interpersonal, *open-to-the-other* kind of learning is rarely neat and tidy and may even seem chaotic at times.
+However, unlike formal, classroom learning, this sort of practical, interpersonal, *open-to-Others* kind of learning is rarely neat and tidy and may even seem chaotic at times.
 It is, though, potentially highly effective.

 ### Who can facilitate? ###

-A facilitator needs to be someone with a passion and sense of calling to help others become faithful Christian disciples.
-This passion must motivate them to be humble, flexible, warm, open and secure enough to allow others to explore personal boundaries of vocational understanding, experience and creativity.
+A facilitator needs to be someone who senses a calling to help others become faithful Christian disciples.
+This must motivate them to be humble, patient, flexible, warm, open and secure enough to allow others to explore personal boundaries of vocational understanding, experience and creativity, at their own pace.

 A facilitator, or mentor, does not hold a position of authority over people.
 They simply facilitate the gathering of people into groups, for learning and discussion.
 Accordingly, a facilitator: